taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 * Poly-X runs longer than four bases are not allowed
 * Check that hybridization probes do not start with G (avoid quenching)
 * Check that the GC clamp on the 3' end has one or two G's or C's
-* GC% range between 40 and 60, with an optimum at 60
+* GC% range between 40 and 60, with an optimum at 50
 * Primer size range between 18 to 27 bases
 * Hybridization probe size from 75 to 200 bases
 * Disallow any hairpins, self-dimers, or oligo-interactions at ANY temperature
-* Target regions conserved perfectly among all COVID complete genomes
+* Target regions conserved perfectly among all COVID complete genomes (as downloaded on 2020-03-02)
 * Exclude regions that are identical to [common cold-causing, human-associated coronaviruses](https://www.cdc.gov/coronavirus/general-information.html)
-* Primers designed to cover the viral RNA polymerase gene, as it is highly conserved (Tom Slezak, former head of biodefense program at LLNL, private communication)
+* Primers designed to cover the viral RNA polymerase gene, as it tends
+* to be highly conserved within an RNA viral species, and different from the RNA polymerase sequence of different RNA viral species (as per Tom Slezak, former head of biodefense program at LLNL, private communication)

 ## Primer Performance Validation